defuse/bqp/blog-source/content/physics-perspective-on-loneliness.md

 there's value in knowing exactly what we're talking about, so let's try to put that intuition on firmer logical ground.

-Be warned: I've leaped off the diving board of science and I'm falling quickly into the abyss of philosophy and speculation.
+Be warned: I'm leaping off the diving board of science into the abyss of philosophy and speculation.

 ### Loneliness isn't lack of material wealth